MaxG-Git/DocObject/README.md

     },
     render: [
     ],
-    isJQuery: false //Override jQuery Mode
+    isJQuery: false, //Override jQuery Mode
-    bindAttr:'d-bind' //Attribute used for bind tags (not including shipped tag)
+    bindAttr:'d-bind', //Attribute used for bind tags (not including shipped tag)
-    bindInAttr: 'd-bind-in' //Attribute used for bind-in (not including shipped tag)
+    bindInAttr: 'd-bind-in', //Attribute used for bind-in (not including shipped tag)
     removeOnload: false //Removes onLoad event to run render/binds on document load });
 ```